UNINETTSigma2/documentation/getting_started/file_transfer.md

 [MobaXterm](https://mobaxterm.mobatek.net/), and others), but we recommend to use `rsync` through [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

+For large data transfers `rclone` is an option which offer better performance through multiple transfers, see below.

+For transfers to and from [NIRD the S3](https://documentation.sigma2.no/files_storage/nird/s3.html#nird-s3) protocol is also an option.
+It can reach very high performance as all object transfers are independent of each other.
 ```

 **NB**: Since the implementation of 2FA (2 factor authentication) on NRIS clusters,